-Since disruption became such a fuzzy buzzword in the business world, it is important to know what is meant in the particular context: whether it refers to Christensen’s model or another definition.
-Possibly, sometimes when the word disruption is used, it does not mean an actual disruption since, to be a disruption, there has to be an existing company that gets disrupted.
+Since disruption became such a fuzzy buzzword in the business world, it is important to know what is meant in the particular context: whether it refers to Christensen’s model or another broader definition.
+Possibly, sometimes when the word disruption is used, it does not mean an actual disruption since, to be a disruption, there has to be an existing company that actually gets disrupted.

 Digital transformation vs. digital disruption

 Business modeling and especially digital technologies are taking a remarkable role in disruptions, nowadays.
 Digital technology provides many opportunities for how to change things.
 Digital technology serves as a basis for future disruptive companies to utilize leaner business processes or to offer new products, respectively, services that have the potential to disrupt established companies.
 However, not every new digital company, business model, or product has the possibility of being disruptive even though it might change how things are done, simply because they do not disrupt another company.
 That is why it is important to know the difference between digital disruption and digital transformation.

 By a new proposition that is more appealing to the customers

 Driven by digital technology